wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-freebsd-create-upload-vhd.md

 ## Step 4: Upload the .vhd file ##

 When you upload the .vhd file, you can place the .vhd file anywhere within your blob storage.
-In the following command examples, **BlobStorageURL** is the URL for the storage account that you created in Step 2, **YourImagesFolder** is the container within blob storage where you want to store your images. **VHDName** is the label that appears in the Azure Management Portal to identify the virtual hard disk. **PathToVHDFile** is the full path and name of the .vhd file.
+In the following command examples, **BlobStorageURL** is the URL for the storage account that you created in Step 2, **YourImagesFolder** is the container within blob storage where you want to store your images. **VHDName** is the label that appears in the Azure classic portal to identify the virtual hard disk. **PathToVHDFile** is the full path and name of the .vhd file.

 1. From the Azure PowerShell window you used in the previous step, type: